annaymbern/GeoBingo/docs/sprint3.md

 - Game Logic: Draw random Bingo numbers; if correct, mark them on that player’s card only.

-- Win/Loss Detection: End the game when a player completes their card or uses all attempts.
+- Win/Loss Detection: End the game when a player completes their card.

-- UI Feedback: Clear turn display, messages for correct/incorrect answers, and simple visuals.

 Definition of Done: